Shaz3e/Laravel-Dev-Kit/README.md

 - **Linting and Formatting**:

-    - `LaraStan` for static analysis
     - `Pint` for PHP code formatting
     - Prettier for JavaScript, CSS, and other frontend assets
-    - `postcss` for processing CSS

 - **Custom Configuration Files**:
     - `.prettierrc` and `.prettierignore` for Prettier
     - `lint-staged.config.js` for staged file linting
-    - `phpstan.neon.dist` for PHPStan configuration
-    - `pint.json` for Pint settings
-    - `.git-blame-ignore-revs` for ignoring certain commits in git blame output

 ---